rjspencer/docs/theming.md

 # Sections
 The main sections of the Theming Engine line up with the available content you can create and share on StageBloc.

+## General
+The following Theme Engine elements are available for general use within a theme and can be placed anywhere.

+### Variables
+`CSS`

+	A <link rel="stylesheet" /> tag with a link to the theme's CSS on StageBloc's CDN

+`JS`

+	A <script src=""> tag with a link to the theme's JS on StageBloc's CDN

+`AccountName`

+	the name of the account

+`AccountId`

+	the ID of the account

+### Variables With Options
+**BootstrapCSS**
+The latest version of Bootstrap's combined (responsive with icons) CSS from [BootstrapCDN](http://www.bootstrapcdn.com/)

+`v`

+	use this parameter to specify a particular version

+	accepted values are any version hosted on BootstrapCDN

+	defaults to the latest version

+`includeIcons`

+	whether or not to includes Bootstrap's icons with the CSS

+	allowed values are true or false

+	defaults to true

+**BootstrapJS**
+The latest version of Bootstrap's JS from [BootstrapCDN](http://www.bootstrapcdn.com/)

+`v`

+	use this parameter to specify a particular version

+	accepted values are any version hosted on BootstrapCDN

+	defaults to the latest version

 ## Blog
 	{page:BlogView}
 		{module:BlogView}